-Find out more about the challenges of planning a holiday abroad if you or your child have cystic fibrosis, and what resources are available to help.
+Find out more about planning an overseas holiday if you or your child have cystic fibrosis and what resources are available to help.

 Travelling is one of the most frequent inquiries from families with cystic fibrosis.
 There are few restrictions on people with CF travelling, but there is quite a bit of planning involved.

-People are advised to contact their CF clinical team about travel plans plenty of time in advance because taking a letter from your doctor is always recommended.
-It’s also important to consider your destination because some climates can pose risks for people with CF.
+People are advised to contact their CF clinical team about travel plans in advance because taking a letter from your doctor is always recommended.
+It’s also important to consider your destination because some climates are associated with higher risks for people with CF.

 There's no specific climate best suited for people with CF, but changes in climate can affect lung function.
 Tropical conditions in Northern Australia and Southern Asia are known to harbour a bacteria that's very detrimental to a CF person’s health, Burkholderia pseduomallei – Melioidosis.
 Travel to these areas should be avoided during the wet, monsoon season.

 If you do need oxygen your CF team have the contacts to assist you with the arrangements, but remember to have all the qualifying paperwork, and approvals before arriving at the airport, or they won’t let you fly.
 All airlines have different policies so check with your airline about what they require.

 Consider your ability to get around, especially in hilly or rough terrain.
 Altitude can also vastly affect the level of oxygen and therefore your lung function.